pond/dnd/party_oswen/campaign_8/journals/part_1.md

 She eventually arrived at a small inn standing alone on the road.
 She was taken in by the kindly innkeepers (**easter egg note - the inn at Ashara's Crossing, see Riglan, campaign 6**), who marvelled at what she considers her limited magic.
 The guests were interesting - they seemed to be some kind of secret society!
 They helped her with a backpack, some food and water, and sent her South, over a bridge over a river, and into a powerful nation which took her in - the city of Ordulin.

 People here look after each other (in essence, social security).
 She remembers are classic poor/poverty, hard work, farming kind of vibe where if you didn't earn, you didn't eat.
-This leans into the idea that she might not have come from this world as a result (unaware of the sheer size of Torril).
+This leans into the idea that she might not have come from this world as a result (unaware of the sheer size of Toril).

-Dates in Torril are meaningless to her.
+Dates in Toril are meaningless to her.
 People keep referring to times of trouble and **some scary war that happened some way North a few years ago**.
 Apparently she'd come from a forest close to that war, so they were asking her about it.

 Being at Ordulin was a revelation.
 She had access to libraries, books, materials; to study however she wanted!
 Yet so many of her questions could not be answered - it felt like she wasn't *from* here.
 There was just a pull.
 A draw to wander afar.
 To learn more, to study.
 Her own life is a mystery that must be solved.
 This always created a bit of a distance between her and even people she ultimately would call friends - they couldn't understand why she wasn't content.
 It might have come across as being ungrateful (low charisma!) even though it wasn't.